 Papa George was written by Tommy Emmanuel and the song appears on his 2011 album 'Little By Little'.
-Like virtually all of his songs it's tricky to play and not for beginners.
+Like virtually all of his songs, it's tricky to play and not one for beginners.
 Emmanuel is without doubt one of the finest acoustic guitar players alive today and he holds nothing back when it comes to his songwriting.

 Papa George is no. 52 on my Top 60 Fingerpicking Songs of ALL TIME list.
 If you've not seen the list be sure to check it out and sign up to my weekly email lesson.
 That way you won't miss learning any of these great fingerstyle songs.

-I've personally learnt a huge amount from watching/studying him and if you're new to his music I urge you to study his songs deeply.
+I've personally learnt a huge amount from watching/studying him, and if you're new to his music I urge you to study his songs deeply.